 WAY FORWARD

 10.1 The Workshop agreed that even though Congress-18 was less than one year away, it would be important not to miss this opportunity to strengthen a vital element of WIGOS, and that the alternative of waiting potentially another full four-year cycle for the next opportunity for Congress to discuss this would be unacceptable.
 It was therefore agreed that communication to all PR’s and other stakeholders both inside and outside of WMO was critically important.
 The WMO Secretariat was requested to take the lead in developing the requisite communication material and to proactively seek venues where such communication could take place.

-The workshop agreed on the need to develop the GBON Communication plan.The Secretariat agreed to develop such a plan following the Workshop.
+10.2 The workshop agreed on the need to develop the GBON Communication plan.
+This would cover the overall communication messages and methods to publicise the GBON concept with members in preparation for it being considered at.
+The Secretariat agreed to develop such a plan following the Workshop.

 11. CLOSURE OF THE SESSION